Group4Project1/project1/README.md

 ### Screenshot of Homepage

-This is the screenshot of our web application's homepage via Pixel 2 screen size tested in the Google Inspect window.
+This is the screenshot of our web application's homepage tested in the Google Inspect window.
 As specified in the instructions, the web application was designed to have mobile-first UI; however, the web app can also be successfully viewed from a desktop screen as well.

 ![Group 4 Project 1 Homepage](./Assets/Images/homepage.png)